You are listening to the Sean Hannity Radio Show Podcast.

 Oh, yes.

-And and by a guy by the name of Thomas Alfred Taylor, 41-year-old, he was accused of this.
+And by a guy by the name of Thomas Alfred Taylor, 41-year-old.

-And Hillary in the process of all this used legal technicalities to plead with to make a plea deal for her client.
+And Hillary, in the process of all this, used legal technicalities to plead with, to make a plea deal for her client.

-Um at one point she was quoted in this interview laughing, bragging at how she got this guy that was pr pretty much guilty as hell off, and she said, I had him take a polygraph, which he passed, which which forever destroyed my faith in polygraphs.
+At one point, she was quoted in this interview laughing, bragging at how she got this guy that was pretty much guilty as hell off.

-This is all brought up.
+This was all brought up.

 And she's laughing about it.